Skip to main content

 Create a motion

-Monnet drafts a structured motion from your prompt: a summary (one-liner), a body (the full markdown document), and a plan (execution steps).
+Monnet drafts a structured motion from your prompt: a summary (one-liner), a body (the full document), and a plan (execution steps).
 You land on the motion detail page, where you can edit everything before publishing.

 Edit a draft